dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 <TabItem value="cloud" label="dbt Cloud">

-This section is exclusive to dbt Cloud CLI users (support for dbt Cloud IDE is coming soon).
-With dbt Cloud, you can:
+This section is for people using the dbt Cloud CLI (support for dbt Cloud IDE is coming soon).
+With dbt Cloud:

 - You can run MetricFlow commands after installing the dbt Cloud CLI.
 They're integrated with dbt Cloud so you can use them immediately.
 - Your account will automatically manage version control for you.